TheRealBeef/Satisfactory-Resource-Roulette/README.md

   - Higher values result in groups having more nodes that are further apart.
 Very high values result in "regions" of specific resources
   - Lower values results in higher diversity and randomness among nodes.
 - Individual options to group resources that are not grouped by default (E.g. Uranium, SAM, etc)
+### Admin Options
+- Click to Update Nodes - Doesn't alter the seed value, but simply refreshes existing nodes and causes them to re-settle into the surrounding terrain.
+  - This should be used in an existing save in order to ensure miners and nodes are properly centered.
+  - If the player previously re-rolled nodes in that save, there is an ~6% chance of causing lone nodes note in a group to change their type due to an error in my re-rolling logic.
+This is why I've made this update button optional.
+- Click to Prep Savegame for Mod Removal
+  - If you intend to remove the mod from your savegame, click this button and then save the game to prevent CTD.
+  - Removes all vanilla extractors from the modded nodes.
+The vanilla game doesn't have functionality to re-assign miners if the node changes.

 ## Known Bugs/Issues
 - Nodes visually shift as you get closer to them the first time, this is the result of automagically aligning them.
 This only occurs once per node in each save, when it is about 250m away from the player location.
 I'll look into smoothing this motion in the future.